Bilateral Distribution Compression: Reducing Both Data Size and Dimensionality

 \subsubsection{Classification}

-\textbf{MNIST}: The \textit{MNIST} dataset \citep{MNIST} contains $n=70{,}000$ handwritten digits from $0$-$9$ in $d=784$ dimensions, with the task of predicting the digit.
+The \textit{MNIST} dataset \citep{MNIST} contains $n=70{,}000$ handwritten digits from $0$-$9$ in $d=784$ dimensions, with the task of predicting the digit.
 We hold out the last $n_t = 10{,}000$ pairs for computing test performance.
-We compress to $m=200$ pairs with latent dimension $p=28$ ($99.99\%$ compression).
-As this is an image classification task, we can compare against M3D \citep{Zhang2024M3D}, as discussed in the related work; to enable a fair comparison to ADC, we do not employ the up-sampling technique of \citet{Zhao2023ImprovedDM, Zhang2024M3D}.
-In principle, this strategy could be applied to ADC, and its impact is a potentially interesting avenue for future investigation.
-Figure~\ref{fig:mnist_results} and Table \ref{table:times} shows that BDC outperforms ADC and M3D in both speed \textit{and} predictive performance.
+We compress to $m = 200$ labelled pairs using the extension from Section~\ref{Supervised}, with latent dimension $p=28$ ($99.99\%$ compression).
+As this is an image classification task, we can compare against M3D \citep{Zhang2024M3D}, as discussed in the related work.
+Figures~\ref{fig:mnist_accuracy} and \ref{fig:mnist_uncertainty}, and Table \ref{table:times} shows that BDC outperforms ADC and M3D in both speed \textit{and} predictive performance.